Message from NJPP

 Who Funds NJPP?

 Our work is made possible by the support we receive from people just like you, individuals who care about New Jersey and making the state a better place to live for future generations.
 We also receive the generous support of the following grant-making organizations (in alphabetical order): The Annie E. Casey Foundation, The Center on Budget and Policy Priorities, Community Catalyst and The Fund for New Jersey.
 If you would like to join this growing group of supporters, we welcome your support.
 NJPP is a 501(c)(3) organization under the Internal Revenue Code.
 That means we do not engage in elections or partisan politics, and it means your contributions are tax-deductible.

 New Jersey Policy Perspective is an active member of the following networks and coalitions:

-National: NJPP belongs to The State Priorities Project and the Economic Analysis Research Network, which bring together nonpartisan, independent, nonprofit organizations across the United States.
+National: NJPP belongs to The State Priorities Partnership and the Economic Analysis Research Network, which bring together nonpartisan, independent, nonprofit organizations across the United States.
 These groups share a commitment to rigorous policy analysis and responsible budget and tax policies, with a particular focus on the needs of low- and moderate-income families.

 Opportunities and Internships